Ba (state)

-Ba (巴 (Bā, a pictograph for "elephant-eating snake"), Old Chinese: *Pˤra) was an ancient state in eastern Sichuan, China.
+Ba (巴 (Bā, elephant-eating snake), Old Chinese: *Pˤra) was an ancient state in eastern Sichuan, China.
 Its original capital was Yicheng (Enshi City), Hubei.
 Ba was conquered by Qin in 316 BC.
 The historical Bo people and the modern Tujia people trace some of their origins back to the people of Ba.

 Ba, often described as a loose confederation or collection of chiefdoms, consisted of several loosely affiliated independent clans who recognized a king.
 The Ba clans were highly diverse, being composed of multiple tribes.
 Archeological evidence shows that the Ba people primarily relied on fishing and hunting, with low levels of horticulture or agriculture, and no evidence of irrigation.

 Territory

 Ba originally included territory in the Han Valley and had its capital at Yicheng, Hubei; however the ascendance of Chu pushed Ba westwards and further into the Sichuan Basin.
 Chu expansion also forced Ba to move its capital several times.
-According to the 4th century CE Chronicles of Huayang by Chang Qu, capitals or administrative centers of Ba included Jiangzhou (Chongqing), Dianjiang (Hechuan District), and Pingdu (Fengdu), with its final capital at Langzhong.
+According to the Chronicles of Huayang by Chang Qu in the 4th century AD, capitals or administrative centres of Ba included Jiangzhou (Chongqing), Dianjiang (Hechuan District), and Pingdu (Fengdu), with its last capital at Langzhong.
 During the Warring States period, Qin, Chu and Shu, all more powerful states, shared a common border with Ba.